[Page updated: 1 August 2019]

 The other two lighting modes are:

-- Reactive Lighting – automatically adjusts beam strength depending where Nao+ is pointed, saving batteries.
+- Reactive Lighting – automatically adjusts beam strength depending on where Nao+ is pointed, saving batteries.

 - Constant Lighting – manual control of lighting – either high or low beam power.
 Petzl calls the high power beam “Max Power” and the low power setting “Max Autonomy,” regardless which mode the headlamp is in.